Bicarbonate (Carbon Dioxide/CO2) on Serum BMP & Blood Gases/ABG

 Are bicarbonate levels from the blood gas accurate and able to be used interchangeably with the lab results?

-The short answer is yes, in my opinion.
+The short answer is yes.
 Ultimately, you seek values to help you care for your patient.
 The exact number being off by 1 or 2 will not change your management.
 There are some scenarios, however, where the lab can get it wrong and give us low values when the serum bicarb is not actually low.
 Per Bihari et al., these include hyperlipidemia and paraproteinemia.
 I can’t say that I’ve seen this in practice.
 I cannot comment on what values of hyperlipidemia should incite concern.
 We can see spurious high values in patients with an elevated lactate dehydrogenase (LDH).
 Since the bicarb from the blood gas is calculated via an equation, these spurious results will not be seen.

 Case 1: Metabolic Acidosis

 This first case was a consultation for a (hypothetical) patient who recently looked unwell and had a high risk of crashing.
 At the time, they were still hemodynamically stable.
 The vitals look fine.
 Clinically, they did not look too bad, just tachypneic.
 Ultimately, the patient was a ticking time bomb.
-Throughout the hospitalization, the serum bicarb downtrended from 24, 20, 16, and 15 to ultimately this number here.
+Throughout the hospitalization, the serum bicarb downtrended from 24, 20, 16, and 15 mEq/L to ultimately this number here.
 Had this downtrend been more astutely identified earlier, we could have intervened.

 I’m sorry for being short on the past medical history and clinical details.
 There’s far more nuanced than what I will touch on during this post.